Treatment techniques of neurological music therapy according to Thaut for cognitive training are described here.

 Musical activation of alertness and awareness

 Quantitative consciousness disorders are coma (not awakenable), Sopor (can be briefly awakened to pain stimulus), and Somnolence (can be awakened for a longer period of time upon contact).
 Awake people can be in one vegetative status (alertness without consciousness), in one minimally responsive status (Wakefulness with partial consciousness) or over complete awareness feature.
 Awake and conscious people can in one acute psychosyndrome suffer from severe neuropsychological disorders.
-These include extreme slowdowns, a lack of focus, clinging to individual environmental stimuli, disorientation, a lack of day-to-day memory, a lack of voluntary reactions, a lack of awareness of the illness (anosognosia), psychomotor agitation, aggressiveness or apathy.
-For these severely affected patients, the Musical Sensory Orientation Training (MSOT) offers a first therapeutic approach.
+These include extreme slowness, lack of attentional focus, fixation on individual environmental stimuli, disorientation, lack of day-to-day memory, lack of voluntary reactions, lack of awareness of illness (anosognosia), psychomotor restlessness, aggressiveness, or apathy.
+For these severely affected patients, Musical Sensory Orientation Training (MSOT™) offers an initial therapeutic approach.

 It contains two parts: